metavannier/scRNAseq_analysis_workflow/README.md

 - 01_Reference need the reference genome in fasta and the corresponding gff for the cellranger mapping step.
 - [config.yaml](/config.yaml) indicating the parameters to use.
 - Comment the [Snakefile](/Snakefile) on the input line not expected for the pipeline.
-- Build the singularity image of cellranger v6.0.0 (file to large for a github repository):
+- Build the singularity image of mambaforge:23.1.0-1 and cellranger v6.0.0 (file to large for a github repository):

+`singularity build mambaforge:23.1.0-1.sif docker://condaforge/mambaforge:23.1.0-1`
+`mv mambaforge:23.1.0-1.sif 02_Container/`

 `singularity build cellranger.sif docker://litd/docker-cellranger`
 `mv cellranger.sif 02_Container/`

 ### Step 3: Execute workflow